saas-js/saas-ui/README.md

 - [ ] Upselling flows (Trials, upgrades, etc)
 - [ ] Saas UI themes
 - [ ] File uploads

+## Using this repo

+The docs website depends on packages hosted on a private NPM registry, so installing won't work without a valid Pro license key.
+To circumvent this, remove `@saas-ui/pro` and `@saas-ui/features` from `apps/website/package.json` and run install.

 ## Storybook